-Students take a common core of courses during the first two years that prepare them for their dissertation research.
+Students take a common core of coursework during the first two years that prepare them for their dissertation research which then allows them to choose one of three degree options.

 The first-year courses concentrate on setting the tone and developing sensitivity to the role of organization development and leadership within the applied behavioral sciences.
 Coursework topics focus on the empirical research that helps us understand behavior at all levels - self, interpersonal, teams, organizations, inter-organizational, and society.
 Heavy emphasis is placed on the philosophy of science, the development of research skills, and organization research and theory.